Location: Live, Web-Based Training

 - Setting up the physics of a problem

 Session 2 is a prerequisite for Session 4

 Session 5 (Meshing), 12:30 pm – 4:30pm ET

 Concepts and practices for mesh generation will be discussed, including guidelines for mesh refinement in the presence of large gradients.
 The following items will be covered:

 - Methods for mesh generation

 Session 2 is a prerequisite for Session 5

 Session 6 (Study Node), 12:30 pm – 4:30pm ET

-Session 6 will provide insight into the selection of the required problem type and appropriate solvers and solver settings to be used for various problem types.
-These practices will be reinforced by worked examples and step-by-step tutorials.
-At the end of Session 6, participants will have an understanding of the following items:
+Selection of the required problem type and appropriate solvers and solver settings will be discussed and reinforced by worked examples and step-by-step tutorials.
+The following items will be covered:

 - The linear and non-linear finite element method